turkraft/springfilter/README.md

   </a>
 </p>

 Dynamic query filtering for Spring applications.
-Pass filter expressions as URL parameters and apply them to JPA repositories, MongoDB collections, or in-memory Java objects.
+Pass filter expressions as URL parameters and apply them to JPA repositories, MongoDB collections, Elasticsearch indices, or in-memory Java objects.

-The library parses filter expressions into abstract syntax trees, then converts them to JPA Criteria queries, MongoDB queries, or Java Predicates depending on your module.
+The library parses filter expressions into abstract syntax trees, then converts them to JPA Criteria queries, MongoDB queries, Elasticsearch queries, or Java Predicates depending on your module.
 You can also use the filter builder to construct queries programmatically.

 <details>
   <summary>:warning: <b><u>About Release 3.0.0</u></b></summary>